paolord/nodejs-dev-box/README.md

 	$ vagrant ssh

 If you're on windows, you may have to use [PuTTY](http://www.putty.org) or other windows SSH clients.
-Check out this [question](http://stackoverflow.com/questions/9885108/ssh-to-vagrant-box-in-windows) on stackoverflow for more details.
+Check out this [question](http://stackoverflow.com/questions/9885108/ssh-to-vagrant-box-in-windows) on stackoverflow and this [gist](https://gist.github.com/haf/2843680) for more details.

 ## What's in it